 Known for quite some time as the birthplace of Dracula’s Legend, Transylvania was recently named by Lonely Planet as the must-see region for 2016.
 But Dracula has little to do with Transylvania being a wonderful tourist destination.
 Rather, it has to do with its beautiful medieval and baroque architecture, friendly people, unique culture, and fresh food.

-Transylvania has a number of towns that fascinate visitors with their quaint cobbled streets, romantic citadels, and elegant clock towers.
-Brasov, Sibiu, Sighisoara,and Cluj attract thousands of tourists every year with a variety of medieval and baroque-themed events, as well as with a number of well-known jazz, rock, or electronic music festivals.
+Transylvania has several towns that fascinate visitors with their quaint cobbled streets, romantic citadels, and elegant clock towers.
+Brasov, Sibiu, Sighisoara, and Cluj attract thousands of tourists every year with various medieval and baroque-themed events and several well-known jazz, rock, or electronic music festivals.

 Prejmer Fortified Church